melles1991/usecuewebsite/_posts/2018-02-25-the-need-for-speed-on-the-web.md

 ![](/uploads/speedexample.jpg)

 This page is only 1 megabyte large and load in [0.6 seconds](https://gtmetrix.com/reports/pink-fjord.cloudvent.net/trXljyaE), as reported by [GT Metrix](https://gtmetrix.com/).
 Note that this means it still requires 5 seconds on 3G, according to the [Google mobile speed tester for 3G](https://testmysite.withgoogle.com/intl/gb-int).
 Luckily, most people surf on 4G today.
-But it shows that websites are not easily speedy enough.
+It shows that websites are not easily speedy enough.

 ## Anlyzing and optimzing speed